 Changes to Proposals

 After your proposal is submitted and prior to the review period, an internal review is done for accuracy.
 NAFSA staff and the Annual Conference Committee reserve the right to change the Knowledge Community or submission type assigned to your proposal as deemed fit.
+We also reserve the right to change titles and abstracts for clarity and NAFSA style.

 Limits on Number of Presenters